backpackcod3r/IttyChat/README.md

     % coffee ittychat.coffee -l 3000

-This is useful for debugging.
+This is useful for debugging, kicking the tires, etc.

+Logging is written to STDOUT, so you'll want to redirect to a log file if you're interested in saving it

 Using the Chat
 --------------

-While a client such as TinyFugue can be used, plain ol' telnet works fine.
-Just telnet to the chat server's address and port, and you're connected.
-All Commands begin with a period.
+Since this is a line-oriented server, a client program such as TinyFugue[1] (or equivalent) is highly recommended.
+It makes the experience much more pleasant!
+Raw telnet works fine in a pinch, however.

+All user commands begin with a period, and are summarized below:

 ### .who